 Chameleon DOES support the use of iframes within your application, and you will be able to build tours across iframes.

 To ensure this works smoothly, please ensure that the Chameleon code snippet is implemented separately within each iframe component.
+Also ensure iframes load content from the same subdomain as the top-level page, or the iframe element does not use the 'sandbox' attribute.

 Chameleon PARTLY supports anonymous (unidentified) users, but does NOT support aliasing (yet).